Connect with others who understand.

 Melanoma

-Melanomas can vary in appearance, but they typically come from moles that are either new or growing.
-Early detection is key in curing melanoma.
 “I was officially diagnosed with CLL in 2008 by my melanoma doctor when he found it doing the blood work for my first melanoma skin cancer,” shared a MyLeukemiaTeam member.
 “I have had three melanomas, all on my left arm.”

 Other Skin Cancers Linked With Chronic Lymphocytic Leukemia

+Some less common skin cancers are also associated with CLL.
+These include Merkel cell carcinoma and Kaposi sarcoma.
 It’s common to mistake the symptoms of these skin cancers for noncancerous skin issues.
-Be sure to discuss skin changes with your dermatologist or hematologist at follow-up appointments.
+Be sure to discuss skin changes with your dermatologist (skin specialist) or hematologist (blood disorder specialist) at follow-up appointments.

 4. Other Skin Symptoms